Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Regularized weighted least squares approximation

 where $\Omega_j=\omega_j\tilde{\Phi}_{N}(x_j)$ is the corresponding barycentric weight at $x_j$.
-The relation between barycentric weights and Gauss quadrature weights is revealed by Wang, Huybrechs and Vandewalle \cite{wang2014explicit}; however, it dose not lead to fast computation since it still requires evaluating the orthogonal polynomials on $\mathcal{X}_{N+1}$.
+This relation between barycentric weights and Gauss quadrature weights is revealed by \citet*{wang2014explicit}; however, this relation does not lead to the fast computation since it still requires evaluating orthogonal polynomials on $\mathcal{X}_{N+1}$.
 From the relation they also find the explicit barycentric weights for all classical orthogonal polynomials.

-Furthermore, we induce the \textit{$\ell_1-$regularized barycentric interpolation formula}.
-From \eqref{p:l1}, $\ell_1-$regularized minimizer (of problem \eqref{cproblem:l1}) can be expressed as the sum of two terms:
+Secondly, we induce the \textit{$\ell_1-$regularized barycentric interpolation formula}.
+The $\ell_1-$regularized approximation polynomial \eqref{p:l1} can be expressed as the sum of two terms:

 where